return42/sphkerneldoc/linux_src_doc/fs/ubifs/tnc_c.rst

 Description
 -----------

-This is a "fallible" version of '\ :c:func:`matches_name`\ ' function which does not panic if the direntry/xentry referred by \ ``zbr``\  does not exist on the media.
+This is a "fallible" version of 'matches_name()' function which does not panic if the direntry/xentry referred by \ ``zbr``\  does not exist on the media.

 This function checks if xentry/direntry referred by zbranch \ ``zbr``\  matches name